Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/access-query-page.md

 - Viewing results in **Results** tab &mdash; View the paginated results of the query.
 - Sorting results &mdash; Click on the column header to sort the results by that column.
-- Export to CSV &mdash; On the top right of the table, click the three-dot ellipsis (`...`) button and select **Export to CSV** to export the dataset.
+- Exporting to CSV &mdash; On the top right of the table, click the three-dot ellipsis (`...`) button and select **Export to CSV** to export the dataset.
 <Lightbox src="/img/docs/query-page/qp-export-csv.jpg" width="95%" title="Query page Export to CSV" />

 ### View details
-Kimiko can also view the details of the query by clicking on the **Details** tab to see:
+Kimiko can also view the details of the query by clicking on the **Details** tab:
 - Query metadata &mdash; dbt Copilot AI-generated title and description.
 Along with the supplied SQL and compiled SQL.
 - Connection details &mdash; Relevant data platform connection information.
 - Query details &mdash; Query duration, status, column count, row count.